 - White indicates that the part is empty and not in use. - Yellow indicates a MIDI track. - Blue indicates a MIDI SuperTrack. - Green indicates a RealTrack.
-If the track name is underlined, it also has RealChart notation. - Orange is an Audio Performance Track. - Red means that the track has been muted.
-When one of the tracks is being soloed, all other tracks will change color to - For the Audio track, orange shows that an audio recording is present on the track.
+If the track name is underlined, it also has RealChart notation.
+If [V] is shown, the track has a video RealTracks. - Orange is an Audio Performance Track. - Red means that the track has been muted.
+When one of the tracks is being soloed, all other tracks will change color to red. - For the Audio track, orange shows that an audio recording is present on the track.